google/spirv-tutor/02 - My First Change/README.md

 ## Naming Ids

 In the previous tutorial, it was mentioned that `%` ids can be either numerical or c-style variable names.
-Try changing `exercise.spirv` by replacing numerical ids with names.
+Try changing `exercise.spvasm` by replacing numerical ids with names.
 For example, a good substitute for `%3` can be `%main`, and a good substitute for `%1` can be `%void`.

 Now try introducing an intentional mistake.
 For example, change the definition of `%1` to: